InterContinental Mark Hopkins Luxury Hotel San Francisco

 Perched atop San Francisco’s famed Nob Hill, the InterContinental Mark Hopkins’ location mirrors its position amongst the City’s finest hotels.
-A grand dame in every sense of the expression, the Mark Hopkins consistently exceeds expectations.
-In fact, it’s backed by a fusion of contemporary vibe and classic elegance and sophistication.
+Mark Hopkins consistently exceeds expectations, a grand dame in every sense of the expression.
+A fusion of contemporary vibe and classic elegance and sophistication backs it.
 Coupled with a reputation for exceptional service and hospitality, Mark Hopkins is your preferred choice for lodging.

 About The InterContinental Mark Hopkins, San Francisco

 Opened December 4, 1926, the hotel is named after Mark Hopkins, a co-founder of the Central Pacific Railroad.
-The other three founders were Leland Stanford, Charles Crocker and Collis Huntington.
-Collectively known as the Big Four, these railroad barons all built mansions on Nob Hill.
+Leland Stanford, Charles Crocker, and Collis Huntington were the other three founders.
+Collectively known as the Big Four, these railroad barons built mansions on Nob Hill.
 However, Hopkins died before his mansion was completed.

 After The 1906 Earthquake

 Years after the 1906 Earthquake and subsequent fire damage, three hotels were constructed over former residences of three of the Big Four, including the Mark Hopkins Hotel, built by mining engineer George D. Smith, who operated the hotel until 1962.
-Over the years, the Mark Hopkins Hotel has been a premier choice for travelers and has hosted an extensive list of well-known public figures and celebrities, such as Alfred Hitchcock, Elvis Presley, Elizabeth Taylor, Rolling Stones, Dwight Eisenhower and Barack Obama.
+Over the years, the Mark Hopkins Hotel has been a premier choice for travelers.
+It has hosted well-known public figures and celebrities like Alfred Hitchcock, Elvis Presley, Elizabeth Taylor, the Rolling Stones, Dwight Eisenhower, and Barack Obama.

 Oldest America InterContinental Hotel